Spotted gar: Life history

 Spotted gar spawn in the spring in April, May, and June, or when the water temperature is between 21.0 and 26.0 °C (69.8 and 78.8 °F), depending on the location.
 Gar spawn in shallow water with abundant vegetation and cover.
 A female can have multiple mating partners and the female is usually larger than the male.

 The female can lay up to about 20,000 eggs, but on average about 13,000 eggs are laid.
 They lay their eggs on leaves of aquatic plants.
 The eggs are green in color and have an adhesive coating to keep them attached to aquatic vegetation.
 They are highly toxic to prospective predators.
 After 10 to 14 days, the eggs hatch.
 At this stage, the gar are most vulnerable.

 Males mature at the age of two or three, whereas females mature at three or four years old.
 The male's average lifespan is 8 years and the female's average lifespan is 10 years.
-Females have lower annual mortality rates.[6]
-The maximum lifespan for a gar is 18 years.
-Teri the spotted gar, of undetermined sex, lived at the Museum of Natural Sciences of the University of Saskatchewan for over 20 years.
+Females have lower annual mortality rates.
+The maximum lifespan for a gar is around 18 years; however, Teri the spotted gar, of undetermined sex, lived at the Museum of Natural Sciences of the University of Saskatchewan for over 20 years.